 Spinal tumors are not a common cause of back pain.
 While these tumors are usually cancerous, this is not always the case.
 Primary spinal tumors come from inside the spinal tissue and are not cancerous.
 Metastatic spinal tumors are caused by cancer that has spread from another area of the body such as the breast, lung, kidney, prostate or thyroid.
-The fellowship-trained, board-certified spine surgeons Atlantic Spine Specialists, Dr. Carl Giordano and Dr. Richard Nachwalter, specialize in diagnosis and treatment of spinal conditions.
-They are experienced in treating spinal tumors at their Morristown, New Jersey practice to help their patients maximize their quality of life.
+The fellowship-trained, board-certified spine surgeons of Atlantic Spine Specialists, Dr. Carl Giordano and Dr. Richard Nachwalter, specialize in diagnosis and treatment of spinal conditions.
+They are experienced in treating spinal tumors to help their patients maximize their quality of life.

 Primary spinal tumors usually develop slowly with symptoms increasing over weeks to years; cancerous spinal tumors often progress very quickly.
 Symptoms of either type of spinal tumor may include one or more of the following: